Last Updated on 10/29/2023

 I love Paris in the fall.
-I particularly love the City of Lights in October, but as the rest of the song goes, “I love Paris every moment of the year.”
-It really is such a magical city with outdoor cafes, cobblestone streets and tons of history.
-There are fewer tourists in the fall and I especially enjoy the relaxed and cozy vibe the city takes on.
-And of course, you can’t miss the fall colors.
-Here are 20 photos to inspire you to visit Paris in the fall.
+I particularly love the City of Light in October, but as the rest of the song goes, “I love Paris every moment of the year.”
+It really is such a magical city with outdoor cafes, cobblestone streets, beautiful architecture, world famous museums and endless things to do.

 Place Dauphine is so calming in the fall and the leaves are just starting to turn in early October.
 Has anyone else